robinpokorny/hyperapp/README.md

 ## Issues

 No software is free of bugs.
 If you're not sure if something is a bug or not, feel free to [create an issue](https://github.com/hyperapp/hyperapp/issues) anyway.
-Questions, feedback and feature requests are welcome too.
+Questions, feedback and feature requests are very welcome.

 ## Documentation

-Documentation improvements are very welcome.
 HyperApp's documentation is located in the [wiki](https://github.com/hyperapp/hyperapp/wiki).
 Feel free to contribute new content or edit any of the existing pages.

 ## License